ricosolana/Valhalla/README.md

 No longer being developed.
 Graphics programming is not my thing :(

 ## Progress
+### 2/7/2023 + TODO

+Ive implemented several generation fixes, such as heightmap normals, primitive char-utf8 stream read/write support, and completely overhauled the netpackage system into two seperate portions (reader + writer).

+Some of the features in Valheim are kinda miscellaneously handled on the side, such as portal linking, bed sleep/awake, among a variad of other things that dont really have a particular fitting in the server.
+Because of this and in general, I will be reintegrating Lua modding functionality over the next few days.

+A bit ago I removed many subsystems to make the server work (because of weird compile errors I just couldnt fix).
+One of these was the mod manager, and the last commit featuring it is here https://github.com/PeriodicSeizures/Valhalla/tree/57c6d19a853f3154061bdaf316672f4bedc25f12/src.
+I plan to approach things differently this time around.
+Instead of creating a Lua vm for every script, I want them to be able to communicate with each other, so they might have the same Lua instance.
+I have not gone too deep into what sol provides, but I've read there are sol::environments that provide a virtual space for use within a single script?
+I am not sure.

+Also another Valheim update was released today.

 ### 2/5/2023 + TODO

 Ive made many changes, primarily to NetPackage to make it more specifically read or write oriented in certain scenarios.